Private blockchain has yet to hit it big like public blockchain — and some experts question whether it ever will.

-Slow network speed is one of its biggest disadvantages.
+Low throughput is one of its biggest disadvantages.
 This is caused by trying to reach consensus with a disparate group of users.
 Another disadvantage is the voracious consumption of electricity that public blockchains consume as users mine for cryptocurrency on the network.

 A private blockchain requires users on the system to be verified, which is a key difference from a public blockchain, said Ahmed Amer, associate professor of computer science and engineering at Santa Clara University.
 It is also centralized or partially decentralized and its users can be identified, otherwise known as “trusted.”

 Private blockchains may also have an advantage of speed when processing transactions because they have a set of homogenous users who need to achieve consensus to validate transactions.

 Additionally, private blockchains tend to have less hoops to jump through to achieve consensus.
 Most do not offer incentives like cryptocurrency to entice participation in the private blockchain.
 In turn, private blockchains run more efficiently and fast.

 Despite these advantages of a faster, more efficient and trusted system, private blockchains also come with disadvantages as well.
 The primary concern is that private blockchains can be less secure.
 That’s a result of it being a centralized system with fewer nodes, reports GeeksforGeeks.